-In relativity with these two platforms, Linkedin as a social media has won a great amount of freedom in the Chinese market and grew its operations with hundreds of employees in Beijing and Shanghai.
+In relativity with these two platforms, Linkedin as a social media platform had won a great amount of freedom in the Chinese market and grew its operations with hundreds of employees in Beijing and Shanghai.

-Furthermore, unlike other social media channels such as Facebook and Instagram banned in China, the Shut down was announced by the company itself and not the Chinese government.
-This gives us a hint that this was not the main reason for the shutdown.
+Furthermore, unlike other social media channels such as Facebook and Instagram which are banned in China, the Shutdown was announced by the company itself and not the Chinese government.
+This gives us a hint that the Chinese government was not the reason for the shutdown.

-Linkedin – even before the recent shutdown, Linkedin China was a not so successful project due to several reasons:
+Linkedin – even before the recent shutdown, Linkedin China was not such a successful project, due to several reasons:

-As a global platform, LinkedIn has tried to satisfy everyone simultaneously, but when you are trying to find a middle ground between people from all around the world, with different backgrounds, cultures, habits, UX and UI preferences – you are doomed to fail.
-The Chinese users did not rush by the masses to the platform, and recent studies show that LinkedIn has only 51 Million users in 2021, while its biggest competitor in China – the MaiMai platform had over 800 Million registered users, over 1600%.
-The Local LinkedIn alternatives in China answer their needs and habits and therefore gain more and more popularity.
+As a global platform, LinkedIn tried to satisfy everyone simultaneously.
+However, when you are trying to find a middle ground between people from all around the world, with different backgrounds, cultures, habits, UX and UI preferences – you are doomed to fail.
+Chinese users did not rush by the masses to the platform, and recent studies show that LinkedIn has only 51 Million users in 2021, while its biggest competitor in China – the MaiMai platform had over 800 Million registered users.
+This is over 1600% of the amount Linkedin has.
+The Local LinkedIn alternatives in China answer Chinese consumers’ needs and habits and therefore gain more and more popularity.

-Some examples are choosing mediocre voiceover translations in its Chinese users, a non-appealing user experience that is very different from the Chinese user’s browsing habits.
+An example of Linkedin’s failure to satisfy the Chinese market can be found in Linkedin choosing mediocre voiceover translations for its Chinese users.
+This was a non-appealing user experience that was very different from the Chinese user’s browsing habits.

 All of the above made the Chinese feel like guests on the platform, not the landlord.
 (To learn more about this cultural aspect, please read our blog about content localization in China and “Guochao“).

-Before the Shutdown, many core features were fully blocked by LinkedIn self-regulation in order to avoid a clash with the local government; as a result – the news feed did not have any videos in it, some sensitive posts were filtered out, and the most important employer hiring dashboard was completely not available for Mainland users.
+Before the Shutdown, many core features were fully blocked by LinkedIn’s self-regulation in order to avoid a clash with the local government; as a result, the news feed did not have any videos in it, sensitive posts were filtered out, and the important employer hiring dashboard was completely not available for Mainland users.

-LinkedIn’s core business model relies on selling premium user packages, HR profiles, and advertisements, but due to the rising polarization of western and Chinese economies, and also due to the amid Covid-19 situation, only a few Chinese users have realized the potential of purchasing the premium package and enjoyed the freemium one.
+LinkedIn’s core business model relies on selling premium user packages, HR profiles, and advertisements.
+But, due to the rising polarization of Western and Chinese economies, and also due to the Covid-19 situation, only a few Chinese users have realized the potential of purchasing the premium package and enjoyed the freemium one.

-Decision-making should involve a top-down approach in decision-making and ideation to maintain an execution plan based on the realistic situation that involves the challenges and risks in the market.
+Decision-making should involve a top-down approach and ideation to maintain an execution plan based on the realistic situation that involves the challenges and risks in the market.

 The new situation demands ambitious companies to rethink their strategy and use the Linkedin alternatives that China has to offer.

-To learn more about this incredible platform and how we can help you turn this challenge into an opportunity, we recommend reading this article : https://www.xinergy.global/maimai-the-chinese-linkedin
+To learn more about this incredible platform and how we can help you turn this challenge into a great opportunity, we recommend reading this article: https://www.xinergy.global/maimai-the-chinese-linkedin